Jeopardy! (franchise): Handhelds

 A Game Boy version of Jeopardy! was released by GameTek in 1991, and went on to spawn a "Sports Edition."
 Both versions were ported to the Game Boy's Sega rival, the Game Gear.
 The gameplay in the Sports Edition is identical to the Super NES and Genesis versions, though the portable versions lack the digitized voice and image of Alex Trebek and support only two players (where the console versions support three).
 Tiger Electronics also released several Jeopardy! electronic games of its own, including a version for its Game.com system.
-In 2004, Majesco Entertainment planned a port of Jeopardy! for Game Boy Color, but those plans failed to materialize because the handheld had been discontinued by then.
+In 2004, Majesco planned a port of Jeopardy! for Game Boy Color, but those plans failed to materialize because the handheld had been discontinued by then.

 In 2010, Sony Pictures Television, the show's production company, released an adaptation for the iPhone, iPod Touch, and iPad.
 The system was updated in 2012 with a number of online and local multiplayer modes.

 In May 18, 2017, Sony Pictures Television once again released another adaptation, this time called as the Jeopardy!
 World Tour, for free on iOS and Android devices.